fwen001/aemm-plugin-context/README.md

 ## Entity.type

 The `Entity.type` returns the type of the entity.
+Current supported types are: 'article', 'collection', and 'banner'

 ### Supported Platforms